scope-lab-vu/deep-nn-car/README.md

 7. Follow configuration prompts

-The paper using DeepNNCar platform "Augmenting Learning Components for Safety in Resource Constrained Autonomous Robots" can be found at https://ieeexplore.ieee.org/abstract/document/8759270
+The paper using DeepNNCar platform "Augmenting Learning Components for Safety in Resource Constrained Autonomous Robots" can be found [here]( https://ieeexplore.ieee.org/abstract/document/8759270)

 Citation